 After you send the claim forms to the fund/insurer, it can take anywhere from 3 to 12 months for a decision to be made on your claim.
 Of course, there is no definitive answer to the question of how long your claim will take.
 This depends on a number of factors relating to the assessment of your claim.

-TPD claims can be quick or they can be delayed and slow.
-Usually what determines whether a claim is assessed and finalised quickly or slowly is how long it takes to gather the required (or requested) information and documentation and how long it takes the insurer and the super fund to assess the claim and make a decision.
+Usually what determines whether a claim is assessed and finalised quickly or slowly is how long it takes to gather the relevant information and documentation and how long it takes the insurer and the super fund to assess the claim and make a decision.

 - Requests for Medicare and Pharmaceutical Benefits Scheme (PBS) history;